idtsitsharsh/PaAC-WEBSITE/README.md

 ScrollTrigger: For scroll-based animations.

-*Installation*
-To run this project locally, follow these steps:

 Usage
 Navigation: Scroll through the page to view the solar system animation, upcoming events, and contact information.